marinasundstrom/HttpListener/README.md

 1. .NET Core project (DNXCore) - Windows, Linux and Mac OS X.
 2. Universal Windows Platform (UWP) - Windows 10 and up.

-The API:s are generally similar, but may differ slightly from platform to platform due to their respective API constraints.
+The API:s are generally similar, but may differ slightly on each platform due to their respective API constraints.
 However, the core concepts remain the same.

 On .NET Core it uses .NET:s TcpListener and TcpClient.